 The reverse side shows Ulysses (Odysseus) standing right,

-holding a staff and his extending hand to his dog Argus.
+holding a staff and his extending hand to his dog Argos.

-When Odysseus finally returned home to Ithaca, Argus
+When Odysseus finally returned home to Ithaca, disguised

 Numismatic Collection, Bode Museum, Berlin.